yingshaoxo/yingshaoxo_alpine_x86_system/disk_data/root/Yingshaoxo_alpine_system.md

 > I would suggest you papare 2 disk, one 10GB for system, one 1TB for your home data.
 Because this version of alpine does not support install to a partition, it will erase the whole disk.

 > This alpine version only supports ext2 than ext4.
 Just the same as ubuntu8.

+## How to install the hardware_bootable_alpine_3.0.5_x86 version?
+1. go to "hardware_bootable_alpine_3.0.5_x86" folder, run "./merge_to_get_real_iso_file.sh".
+(Virtualbox does not support this version, this only works for real hardware x86 old computer.
+You will need to use `tar -xzf **.tar.gz` to get iso file.
+You will need to use dd to copy the whole iso file into your 8GB USB driver to create a boot USB, `dd if=**.iso of=/dev/sdb`)
+2. boot your machine with "alpine_3.0.5_x86_setup-alpine.iso"
+3. do the installation as above section "install the original alpine sytem"

+## How to install the alpine in a single disk partition by doing disk partition copy and fix the boot menu?
+1. copy your old alpine system partition as a iso file, especially make sure the `/boot` folder has files: `vmlinuxz-grsec` and `initramfs-grsec`. `dd if=/dev/sdb2 of=xx.iso`
+2. use dd to copy that disk partiton to your new computer partition, a ext4 would be fine. `dd if=xx.iso of=/dev/sdb2`
+3. i am using `lubuntu16_i386` system to work as a PE system, all you have to do is install lubuntu16_i386 to another partition of your disk.
+It will generate a not working version of grub boot menu for you, you can see "unknown linux distrubution" when you boot your computer. you need to fix it later.
+4. boot into lubuntu16, `sudo su`, `vim /etc/grub.d/40_custom`, add following to the bottom:
+    ```
+    menuentry 'Alpine' {
+        insmod part_msdos
+        insmod ext2
+        set root='hd0,msdos5'
+        if [ x$feature_platform_search_hint = xy ]; then
+          search --no-floppy --fs-uuid --set=root --hint-bios=hd0,msdos5 --hint-efi=hd0,msdos5 --hint-baremetal=ahci0,msdos5  b22f8c27-ad74-4b25-a219-7c5a8d876451
+        else
+          search --no-floppy --fs-uuid --set=root b22f8c27-ad74-4b25-a219-7c5a8d876451
+        fi
+        linux /boot/vmlinuz-grsec root=/dev/sda5 rootfstype=ext4 modules=sd-mod,usb-storage,ext4
+        initrd '/boot/initramfs-grsec'
+    }
+    ```

+5. you can change the `40_custom` based on `/boot/grub/grub.cfg`, I just did a copy and modify from "Unknown Linux distribution" boot menu.
+You just have to make sure the partiton position is right.
+6. after the modification, run `sudo update-grub`, it will update the real boot menu.
+(Sometimes you should also run `sudo grub-install /dev/xx`.)

+> alpine says their system support new boot method, for example EFI, but I don't know how to config it: https://wiki.alpinelinux.org/wiki/Bootloaders

+> if you can't see unknow distrubution, change 40_custom to something like this `menuentry 'Alpline' {\nset root='hd0,msdos5'\nlinux /boot/vmlinuz-grsec root=/dev/sda5\ninitrd '/boot/initramfs-grsec''`, run `update-grub`.

+> lubuntu16 has gparted when you boot from usb, in there you can see your disk name and partition name in a clear way.
+But they will uninstall it after you install lubuntu16, what a stupid idea!

+> `/boot` folder basically manages all stuff related to your machine boot issue, when you do a partition copy and paste, you have to make sure something is inside of that.

 ## How to install yingshaoxo alpine system?